gobeyondidentity/developer-docs/docs/getting-started.md

 To get your Tenant ID and Realm ID:

 1. On your left navigation bar click **Home**.
-2. Click **Edit Realm** on the top right side of your screen, copy the Tenant ID and Realm ID values.
+2. Click **Edit Realm** on the top right side of your screen, copy the `Tenant ID` and `Realm ID` values.

-You will also receive an email from Beyond Identity that contains your Tenant and Realm ID's for later reference.
+You will also receive an email from Beyond Identity that contains your `Tenant and Realm ID's` for later reference.

 ## Run the example application

-You can review [pre-requisites](#pre-requisites) if needed.
+You can review the [pre-requisites](#pre-requisites) if you need help configuring your environment.

 ### Cloning the repo

-The git repository for the example application is https://github.com/gobeyondidentity/bi-getting-started.
+The source code for the example application is hosted in Github: https://github.com/gobeyondidentity/bi-getting-started.

 ``` bash
 git clone git@github.com:gobeyondidentity/bi-getting-started.git